 Make sure the used car is reliable

 If you are considering purchasing a used car because it suits your budget more, you have to make sure you are purchasing it from a reliable source.
-It is possible and easy to buy used cars from its direct owner rather than a dealership, but this does not go through the same safety checks as it would through a dealer.
+It is possible and easy to buy used cars from its direct owner rather than a dealership, when looking for a ford focus used for sale, for example, but this does not go through the same safety checks as it would through a dealer.
 More often than not, used cars will require some body or engine work before they are good enough to sell on, but how do you know what’s needed?

 Experts argue that purchasing a used car from its direct owner might make the car a lot less reliable.
 Plus, if it is an older car, then you may have to spend more money on repairs in the long haul.
 Not buying directly from a dealership can often mean you don’t have the car’s full history of servicing and reports, leaving you unaware of the potential strain a used car might have on your finances.
 Therefore, if you decide to buy a used car, make sure it comes from a legitimate source.